szczyglis-dev/py-gpt/README.md

 To activate this feature, turn on the `Web Search` plugin found in the `Plugins` menu.

-Web searches are provided by `Google Custom Search Engine` and `Microsoft Bing` APIs and can be extended with other search engine providers.
+Web searches can use `DuckDuckGo`, `Google Custom Search Engine`, or `Microsoft Bing` and can be extended with other search engine providers.
+DuckDuckGo does not require an API key.
+The default provider is Google Custom Search; the plugin opens at most 3 URLs at once by default, fetches thumbnail images, and currently has SSL verification disabled for crawling by default.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#web-search